openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Specify a classification scheme
 """""""""""""""""""""""""""""""

-“Classification scheme” is the name used to describe the land cover / land use classes adopted.
+*Classification scheme* is the name used to describe the land cover/land use classes adopted.
 It should cover all the possible classes that occur in interest.
 Just as when you are creating training data for your classification, you will need to have a response design with consistent labeling protocols when collecting data for your area and error estimates.

 If you have already created a response design in `Module 2`_, you should use that.